So you just booked an epic tattoo project! What’s next?

 Aftercare is the second most important aspect in a tattoos quality after the artist’s application techniques and expertise.
 Understanding what helps a good heal and what hinders it can be the make or break in how your tattoo heals, settles, and ages.
 Here are some simple things to keep in mind when healing your tattoo.
 (Please respect and follow your artist’s instructions after your tattoo procedure.
 You can refer to this list as a reference).

-Drink lots of water, especially during the first week of healing your tattoo.
+- Drink lots of water, especially during the first week of healing your tattoo.

-After your tattoo procedure you can drink orange juice, take turmeric, or take advil/ibuprofen to reduce inflammation.
+- After your tattoo procedure you can drink orange juice, take turmeric, or take advil/ibuprofen to reduce inflammation.

-After your tattoo procedure you can ice pack your tattoo to reduce inflammation.
+- After your tattoo procedure you can ice pack your tattoo to reduce inflammation.
 10 minutes on 10 minutes off for about 30m to an hour.
 PLEASE NEVER PUT AN ICEPACK DIRECTLY ON OPEN SKIN.
 Wrap icepack in a paper towel and apply it on your second skin or saran wrap.

-When taking off your second skin you can use tepid water to loosen the bandage.
+- When taking off your second skin you can use tepid water to loosen the bandage.
 NEVER rip your bandage off.
 But instead pull up and out or gently roll bandage off the tattoo so as to not further traumatize the area of skin.

-Twice a daily (more if the area gets dirty or sweaty) for 20seconds with warm water and clean hands gently clean your tattoo with mild unscented antibacterial soap from the pump.
+- Twice daily (more if the area gets dirty or sweaty) for 20seconds with warm water and clean hands gently clean your tattoo with mild unscented antibacterial soap from the pump.
 Dial Gold or Dr Bronners unscented baby soap is my recommendation.

-Dab the tattoo dry with a clean paper towel or let air dry.
+- Dab the tattoo dry with a clean paper towel or let air dry.

-Apply a small amount of unscented lotion from the pump.
-You want the lotion to absorb into the skin, DO NOT OVER LOTION.
-Unscented Lubriderm or Aveeno brands work great.
+- Apply a small amount of unscented lotion from the pump.
+You want the lotion to absorb into the skin.

-DO NOT workout, exercise or sweat excessively for the first 7 days of your heal.
+- DO NOT workout, exercise or sweat excessively for the first 7 days of your heal.
 Sweat is the enemy of a good tattoo heal.
 If you do sweat excessively, clean your tattoo.
-Refer to #6.
+Refer to #7.

-DO NOT SUBMERGE YOUR TATTOO IN WATER for the first 3-4 weeks after getting your tattoo.
+- DO NOT SUBMERGE YOUR TATTOO IN WATER for the first 3-4 weeks after getting your tattoo.

-DO NOT EXPOSE YOUR TATTOO TO DIRECT SUNLIGHT for the first 3-4 weeks after receiving your tattoo.
+- DO NOT EXPOSE YOUR TATTOO TO DIRECT SUNLIGHT for the first 3-4 weeks after receiving your tattoo.
 And even after that a mineral based zinc spf 30 or higher is recommended anytime sun exposure might occur.

-Please tell your tattoo artist if you have any allergies to adhesive so that they don’t use second skin on your fresh tattoo.
+- Please tell your tattoo artist if you have any allergies to adhesive so that they don’t use second skin on your fresh tattoo.
 There are other wrapping methods that can be used.

 You can always refer back to this list when in doubt of what good PRECARE and AFTERCARE methods are.
 Each artist tends to have a different variation of these core concepts, so make sure to respect and follow your artists care methods when prepping and healing your next tattoo.